Child Therapy

 For Directions to our St. Albert Psychology Clinic, Click Here

-For Directions to our Edmonton Psychology Clinic, Click Here
+For Directions to our Brewery District Psychology Clinic, Click Here

 Summit Counselling Services is a counselling clinic located in Central Edmonton.
 We provide clinical services to children, adolescents, adults, seniors, couples, and families.
 We have a talented team of Edmonton psychologists, therapists and counsellors with a wide range of specializations and trainings at Summit Counselling Services who would be honoured to walk beside you on your journey.
 At Summit, we believe in therapy your way.
 Our goal is to customize your psychotherapy and counselling sessions to best suit your needs.
 We believe in the differences and unique perspectives each person brings to therapy and incorporate these into our work with you.